The DFW Family Relocation Specialist — Right Suburb, Right Schools, Right Home

 Pros and Cons of Living in Dallas–Fort Worth

-• Hot Summers – Expect extended stretches of 100°F+ weather from June through early September.
-Air conditioning is a must.
+• Hot Summers – Expect 90–100°F+ from June through early September.
+Central air is non-negotiable.
+The flip side: winters are mild and short.

 Meet Kristen Carpentier